nandomp/AICollaboratory/README.md

 * **Inventory of intelligent systems**,  which incorporates information about current, past and future systems, including hybrid and collectives, natural or artificial, from human professions to AI desiderata.
 They will be aggregated from individuals to species, groups or organisations, with populations and distributions over them.

-* **“Behavioural Test Catalogue**, which will integrate a series of behavioural tests, the dimensions they measure and for which kinds of systems, the possible interfaces and testing apparatus.
+* **Behavioural Test Catalogue**, which will integrate a series of behavioural tests, the dimensions they measure and for which kinds of systems, the possible interfaces and testing apparatus.
 The catalogue, largely automated and accessible online, will help researchers apply or reproduce the tests.

 * **Repository of experimentation**, which will record the results (measurements) of a wide range of systems (natural, artificial, hybrid or collective) for several tests and benchmarks, as the main data source of the atlas.
 Data will be contributed from scientific papers, experiments, psychometric repositories, AI/robotic competitions, etc.